nahariaprateek/AutomateLinkedinSearch/README.md

 3. Go - to Extensions in google sheet and click on Apps Script.

-4. Create the project name & copy the fun_linkedinsearch - code in the repo.
+4. Create the project name & copy the fun_getPerson - code in the repo.

 5. follow up on this link in the new tab -> https://developers.google.com/custom-search/v1/overview Copy or obtain the API Key -> "Get a Key"

-6. Paste the API key in the original code of fun_linkedinsearch under "Get a Custom Search API Key" for the variable "var key"
-    Eg - > var key = "kfkahf325h2h3htrq3;lhj2;hyl4hl;6hkl2h46lh25l3"
+6. Paste the API key in the original code of fun_getPerson under "Get a Custom Search API Key" for the variable "var key" Eg - > var key = "kfkahf325h2h3htrq3;lhj2;hyl4hl;6hkl2h46lh25l3"

 7. follow up on this link in the new tab ->https://programmablesearchengine.google.com/